This Year's Special Events in Williamsburg, Va.

 The best women golfers in the world descend on Kingsmill Resort to compete on the famed River Course, where the layout recently was tweaked by renowned golf architect Pete Dye.
-Past winners include Cristie Kerr, Annika Sorenstam, and Lizette Salas.
+Past winners include Cristie Kerr, Annika Sorenstam, Lizette Salas, and Ariya Jutanugarn.
 A weekly clubhouse badge gets you access to the grounds, clubhouse, bar, restaurant, and more.

 Spring Food Events

-Busch Gardens Annual Food & Wine Festival, Fridays, Saturdays and Sundays, May 27 - June 26:
+Busch Gardens Williamsburg Food & Wine Festival, Fridays, Saturdays and Sundays, May 26-July 2:

 A tasty adventure awaits culinary explorers, who can unleash their inner foodie with a variety of dishes and wines not normally served at the park.
 Enjoy authentic tastes from around the world while strolling through the world's most beautiful theme park.

 Is there a better combination than the unholy trinity of blues, brews, and BBQ?
-Virginia blues stars Anthony and the Conqueroos are the late-afternoon headliner, but there's great music starting at noon in this riverfront event.
+The headliners for this riverfront event are electronic musician Shadowjack, the acoustic Dikon Vallet Trio, and Lipbone Redding, a guitarist, singer and voicestrumentalist.
 The beer lineup is equally stellar including Smartmouth, Devil's Backbone, Alewerks, Starr Hill, and others.
 In addition to BBQ, there is a long list of other goodies and treats from kettle corn to carrot cake.

 Williamsburg Fall Arts, September to October: